Q: I like BCAA supplements, but I know that essential amino acids are also found in many foods. What are the best dietary sources of BCAAs?

-Branched-chain amino acid supplements are extremely popular for boosting protein synthesis during and after training sessions, in addition to providing a convenient between-meal spike in the muscle-building amino leucine.
-However, with the explosion in popularity of BCAA supplementation, the role of whole food sources of BCAAs is often overlooked.
+Branched-chain amino acid supplements are extremely popular for boosting protein synthesis during and after training sessions, in addition to providing a convenient between-meal spike in the muscle-building amino acid leucine.
+However, with the explosion in popularity of BCAA supplementation, the role of dietary sources of these essential amino acids is often overlooked.

-This table reveals some interesting information about the BCAA content of popular foods.
-For example, turkey breast provides more total protein than any of the other proteins per ounce—not including eggs and egg whites, which aren't usually measured in ounces—but the smallest amount of total BCAAs.
-By comparison, a 6 oz serving of dry-roasted peanuts packs more leucine and total BCAAs than any of the meat sources, but not nearly as much protein.
+This table reveals some interesting information about the branched-chain amino acids in foods.
+For example, turkey breast provides more total protein than any of the other proteins per ounce (not including eggs and egg whites, which aren't usually measured in ounces) but the smallest amount of total BCAAs.
+By comparison, a 6-ounce serving of dry-roasted peanuts packs more leucine and total BCAAs than any of the meat sources, but not nearly as much protein.

 To minimize confusion and level the playing field a bit, I included the right two columns, which allow for better comparisons from one protein source to the next.
-Note that per gram of protein, eggs and egg whites provide the highest levels of BCAAs.
-Eggs again are also marginally superior when it comes to leucine content.
-This should be of interest to you because leucine is the main driver of muscle protein synthesis.
+Note that per gram of protein, eggs and egg whites provide the highest levels of branched-chain amino acids.
+Eggs are also marginally superior when it comes to leucine content.
+This should be of interest to you because leucine is the main driver of protein synthesis.
 That said, the amount of leucine is very similar per gram of total protein in all of the foods.

-Any of the foods listed above are good sources of BCAAs.
-Research shows that 3 grams is the approximate amount of leucine needed at a given meal to maximize muscle protein synthesis, so 6 oz of any of these meats is on the low side of what you would want to consume at a meal.
+Any of the foods listed above are good sources of branched-chain amino acids, as well as protein.
+The approximate amount of leucine needed at a given meal to maximize muscle protein synthesis is 3 grams, so 6 ounces of any of these meats is on the low side of what you would want to consume at a meal.

-If you can stomach them, six whole eggs or nine egg whites would allow you to hit the 3 gram leucine target.
-On the other hand, 6 oz of peanuts may not sound like a lot, but a handful is approximately 1 oz, give or take, so 6 oz is definitely a hefty portion.
+If you can stomach them, six whole eggs or nine egg whites would allow you to hit the 3-gram leucine target.
+On the other hand, 6 ounces of peanuts may not sound like a lot, but a handful is approximately 1 ounce, give or take, so 6 ounces is definitely a hefty portion.

-The next step for you is to look at your meal plans, calorie intake, and macro breakdowns to see if you are consuming enough of these foods per meal in order to get 3 grams of leucine per meal.
+The next step for you is to look closely at your diet (meal plan, calorie intake, and macro breakdowns) to see if you are consuming enough of these foods to get 3 grams of leucine per meal.
 If not, and you can't increase your servings of these protein foods due to calorie or macro restrictions, then consider upping your intake through BCAA supplementation.